 - How to Create a Library in Kodi

 - How to Import Videos to Kodi

 - How to Add Photos to Kodi

-We hope that you managed to install Kodi on Apple TV by using our guides.
-Even though they are not as simple as we hoped them to be, this is the only way to successfully install Kodi on Apple TV.
+We hope that you've managed to install Kodi on Apple TV using this guide.
+Even though this method isn't as simple as we hoped it to be, this is the only way to successfully install Kodi on Apple TV.
+Thanks for reading!